The 10 Best Online Therapy Websites: 2026 Rankings

 Talkiatry is a solid choice if you have health insurance.
 They are an in-network only service, meaning they focus on making high-quality psychiatry affordable by working directly with your provider.
 They offer 60-minute initial evaluations, giving you plenty of time to discuss your needs without feeling rushed.

-Brightside Health takes a slightly different approach, specializing heavily in anxiety and depression.
+Brightside Health takes a slightly different approach, specialising heavily in anxiety and depression.
 They use clinically proven tools to track your progress and offer a subscription model that can include both therapy and medication management.
 It is a great option if you want your talk therapy and your meds handled under one digital roof.

 Teladoc Health is another heavy hitter in this space.
 They offer flat-rate psychiatric visits and are widely accepted by many insurance plans, making them a reliable and corporate-backed option for consistent care.
 Their extensive network ensures that you can find a provider even during peak demand periods.